Main menu

 Authentication

-Working with a Loco project via the API requires just a simple key sent over SSL only (actually TLS).
-There are two ways you can send your key:
+Working with a Loco project via the API requires just a simple key, sent either as a request header or in the query string:

 Authorization header